galda01/home_assistant/README.md

-Before touching the Raspberry Pi, you need a "Pipeline" in Home Assistant that defines how a conversation works.
+Before touching the Raspberry Pi, you need a ```pipeline``` in Home Assistant that defines how a conversation works.